alexchantastic/alfred-notion-note-workflow/README.md

 1. [Download the workflow](https://github.com/alexchantastic/alfred-notion-note-workflow/releases/latest)
 2. Double click the `.alfredworkflow` file to install
-7. Add your Notion API key to the `notion_api_key` environment variable
+7. Enter your Notion API key
-8. Add the [page ID](https://developers.notion.com/docs/working-with-page-content#creating-a-page-with-content) of the Notion page you would like to add notes to to the `notion_page_id` environment variable
+8. Enter the [page ID](https://developers.notion.com/docs/working-with-page-content#creating-a-page-with-content) of the Notion page you would like to add notes to
 9. Click **Import**

 Note that the [Alfred Powerpack](https://www.alfredapp.com/powerpack/) is required to use workflows.